Connerjm/Responsive-Portfolio/README.md

 ### Issues

 - The navbar now collapses at the small breakpoint, but the button doesn't do anything.
 Almost certainly because I don't have any JS.
+- Attempted to add a favicon.
+Didn't work but also absolutely not required and seems to be a bit above my current skill level.

 ## To Do

 - [ ] Add aria elements.
 - [ ] When fully done, take pictures and put them in here.
-- [ ] ~~Attempted to add a favicon.
-Didn't work but also absolutely not required and seems to be a bit above my current skill level.~~
+- [ ] ~~Add a favicon~~